 Michelle’s vast experience with wrongful termination suits has made her a go-to source for preventative employment law.
 She frequently prepares employee handbooks, employment agreements and employment-related policies; and counsels employers on various issues concerning hiring, disciplining and terminating employees.

-Over the years, Michelle has acquired an in-depth appreciation of issues arising in construction-related disputes.
+Over the years, Michelle has also helped to grow the firm’s tax foreclosure practice group, expanding the scope of representation from a single county to more than a dozen.
+She is well versed in both real estate and personal property tax issues.
+She also has an in-depth appreciation of issues arising in construction-related disputes.
 She assists general contractors, subcontractors and other professionals in filing mechanic’s liens and breach of contract suits to ensure payment for services rendered under their contracts.